 For a bit of my anti-resume, my diagnostic score was a 156.
 Nothing terrible, but nothing astounding.
-I studied for four months on my own and scored a 161 on the August 2020 test.
-I’ve cried mid-section on numerous occasions, I’ve (temporarily) given in to the pressure of this beast, and, the first time I attempted it, I got every single question wrong on the Roy Lichtenstein passage.
+I studied for four months on my own and scored a 161 on the August 2020 test (though, due to a serious back injury, I was… not in the best shape come test day).
+I’ve cried mid-section on numerous occasions, and I’ve (temporarily) given in to the pressure of this beast.

 I showed up to Elemental ready to give my all.
 My test goal was simply to do my best and not sit for the exam until I was satisfied I had given the process absolutely everything I had.
 I went from lost and confused test taker to success story, and I did it all while working full time.
 By studiously managing my time and priorities, persistently ensuring all my studying was high quality, intentional studying, and devoutly trusting the process, I worked my way to the finish line.